Countly/countly-sdk-documentation/unity/next.md

 <h2 class="anchor-heading">Crash breadcrumbs</h2>
 <p>
   Throughout your app, you can leave&nbsp;crash breadcrumbs
-  <span>Mandatory that </span>which would describe previous steps that were taken
+  <span>Mandatory that </span>would describe previous steps that were taken in
-  in your app before the crash.
+  your app before the crash.
 After a crash happens, they will be sent together with the crash report.
 </p>
 <p>The following command adds a crash breadcrumb:</p>
 <pre>countly.CrashReports.AddBreadcrumbs("breadcrumb");</pre>
 <h2 class="anchor-heading">Consent</h2>
 <p>
-  If consents are enabled, crash reporting will be disabled until you give
-  <code>Crashes</code><span> consent.
-You may remove <code>Crashes</code> consent to make it disable again.
-To know more visit <a href="#user-consent-management" target="_self">User consent section.</a></span>
+  <code>Crashes</code><span> consent is required to use the Crash feature.
+On removing or giving the <code>Crashes</code> consent, no data related to the crash will store locally or send to the server.</span>
 </p>
 <h1>Events</h1>
 <p>